 - The ability to manage and continually learn new communication, GPS, and monitoring technologies

 Drivers are really multitaskers, says Duff H. Swain, president of the Trincon Group, a Ohio consultancy that advises transportation employers.
 But that doesn’t mean they do everything alone.
 Consider surveying your support staff, from dispatchers to mechanics, to identify the truck driver skills they find most valuable.

-Ask interview questions that encourage candidates to reveal their expectations and aspirations about the job.
+Ask truck driver candidates interview questions that encourage them to reveal their expectations and aspirations about the job.
 A thorough discussion of expectations around home time is an essential part of the in-person interview.
-Some employers are reorganizing their logistics to minimize the amount of time drivers must spend on long hauls to make themselves more attractive to candidates.
+Some employers are reorganizing their logistics to minimize the amount of time OTR drivers must spend on long hauls to make themselves more attractive to candidates.
 Here are a few other topics you may want to cover:

-- Be sure to ask the candidate how he or she handles unexpected situations such as mechanical breakdowns
+- Ask the candidate how he or she handles unexpected situations such as mechanical breakdowns

-- Discuss the candidate’s feelings about real-time monitoring, including communications systems that constantly stream feedback about truck location and activity
+- See how the candidate feels about real-time monitoring, including communications systems that constantly stream feedback about truck location and activity

-- In the final in-person interview, consider inviting the driver’s spouse or partner to the interview so he or she can understand the scope of the job and ask questions about benefits and scheduling home time
+Also, consider inviting the driver’s spouse or partner to the final interview so they can understand the scope of the job and ask questions about benefits and the scheduling of home time.

 Ashley Distribution Service, the Wisconsin-based division of Ashley Furniture, is evolving its hub-and-spoke regional distribution system to require more one to three day drives, says Kevin Mullen, Director of Transportation Safety.
 If your company is reorienting its operations to ensure more home time for drivers, be sure to outline this to candidates in the interview.